 10A.
 Authorised purposes for disclosure of information to prescribed persons

-In relation to a prescribed person mentioned in regulation 10(j), for the definition of authorised purpose in section 14(1), a purpose is to verify the authenticity of a photo card using the national Document Verification Service.
+If the Secretary of the Department of Home Affairs of the Commonwealth is a prescribed person under regulation 10(2)(i), for the definition of authorised purpose in section 14(1) a purpose is to verify the authenticity of a photo card using the national Document Verification Service.

 [Regulation 10A inserted: Gazette 14 Jun 2016 p.
-1839.]
+1839; amended: Gazette 29 Mar 2019 p.
+979.]

 11. Disclosure of photographs

-For the purposes of the definition of law enforcement official in section 15(1), the following persons are prescribed —
+For the purposes of the definition of law enforcement official in section 15(1), the following persons and classes of persons are prescribed —

 (a) the Commissioner, as defined in the Corruption, Crime and Misconduct Act 2003 section 3(1);